School of Sustainability

 Tempe, AZ 85287-5502

 Leah Jones is a doctoral student in the School of Sustainability at Arizona State University.
-She is interested in studying water resource management, urban systems, and resilience.
-Leah holds a BS degree in environmental science from the University of Virginia.
+She studies the food-energy-water nexus, water governance, and international development.
+She is interested in researching water crises and how the institutional governance structures lead to and respond to these crises.
+Leah holds a BS in environmental science from the University of Virginia.

 Research Assistant Experience